Skip to main content

 You're not imagining things!
 Lots of travelers are affected by acne when they travel, especially on long flights.
 Acne is multifactorial (meaning there are several reasons you may experience a breakout), but here are a few common reasons you may experience acne during travel:

 2. Comedogenic skincare products.
 If you get breakouts, it’s important to pay attention to the ingredients in any product you use on your skin—including sunscreen.
 This is why we always recommend you review the comedogenicity (potential for blocking pores) of the ingredients in any new or current skincare products.
-Watch out for products with coconut oil or alcohol, two notoriously pore-clogging ingredients in skincare products.
+Watch out for products with coconut oil, a notoriously pore-clogging ingredient in skincare products.

 3. Diet.
 We get it — eating is half the fun of going on a vacation!
 Just be careful to limit your intake of dairy and high-glycemic-index foods (foods loaded with sugars and starches that are digested quickly, sending insulin levels sky-high and triggering more oil production in the sebaceous glands), as these are common contributors to acne.
 Avoid sugary snacks and drinks, and (again) make sure to drink plenty of water.

-Now that we established a few of the things that can cause a breakout during your vacation, here's six tips to help your skin handle diet, weather, and time zone changes—whenever your GPS takes you.
+Now that we have established a few of the things that can contribute to a breakout during your vacation, here's six tips to help your skin handle diet, weather, and time zone changes—wherever your GPS takes you.

 Start hydrating the night before you fly

 The recirculated air in planes can be really drying, so stay on top of your hydration the entire time.
 Drink plenty of water, and use a little extra moisturizer.
-Don’t put anything but a moisturizing sunscreen on your skin while you’re flying, and hold off on applying any heavy makeup until you get to your destination.
-You can even do a sleeping mask in-flight to keep your skin hydrated and in good condition.
+Be sure to wear sunscreen while you’re flying, and hold off on applying any heavy makeup until you get to your destination.
+You can even do a sleeping mask in-flight to keep your skin hydrated.

 Bring hand sanitizer (and don’t touch your face!)